Visa to start categorizing gun shop sales separately

-NEW YORK (AP) — Payment processor Visa Inc. said late Saturday that it plans to start separately categorizing sales at gun shops.
+NEW YORK (AP) — Payment processor Visa Inc. said late Saturday that it plans to start separately categorizing sales at gun shops, a major win for gun control advocates who say it will help better track suspicious surges of gun sales that could be a prelude to a mass shooting.

-It’s a major win for gun control advocates who say it will help better track suspicious surges of gun sales that could be a prelude to a mass shooting.
-But gun rights advocates have argued that step would unfairly segregate legal gun sales when most sales do not lead to mass shootings.
+But the decision by Visa, the world’s largest payment processor, will likely provoke the ire of gun rights advocates and gun lobbyists, who have argued that categorizing gun sales would unfairly flag an industry when most sales do not lead to mass shootings.

 Visa said it would adopt the International Organization for Standardization’s new merchant code for gun sales, which was announced on Friday.
 Until Friday, gun store sales were considered “general merchandise.”